 Cape St. Mary’s Ecological Reserve: Stunning sea cliff walks and breeding sea bird colonies.
 Approximately a 2.5 hour drive.

-Boat tour – Out of St. Johns harbor, see early icebergs, seabirds and stunning cliff vistas.
+Boat / Ice Berg Tour – Out of St. John’s harbour, a chance to see early icebergs, seabirds and stunning cliff vistas.

-Please see the programme page for more information on these tours and how to sign up for them.
+Please see the programme page for more information on the boat tour and how to sign up for it.